United Klans of America: Murder of Viola Liuzzo

 In 1965, 39-year-old Viola Liuzzo, a white woman from the North, decided to help support the movement for voting rights in Selma, Alabama.
 She assisted the Southern Christian Leadership Conference in a variety of ways.
 During the third march, in which thousands of people came to Selma to participate, she helped drive marchers to catch up with the walkers along the route, as it took a few days.
 Finally she drove marchers back to Selma after the completion of the march to the capital, Montgomery.
-On March 25, 1965, as she was making her last trip to Montgomery with 19-year-old Leroy Moton to pick up the marchers, four members of the UKA saw Liuzzo sitting at a red light with Moton, a young African American.
+On March 25, 1965, as she was making her last trip to Montgomery with 19-year-old Leroy Moton to pick up the marchers, four members of the UKA saw Liuzzo sitting at a red light with Moton, a young black man.
 They followed the pair in their car, eventually driving up beside her, and shot at the car.
 Moton survived the shots, pretending to be dead, but Liuzzo died of her wounds.
 Collie Wilkins, William Orville Eaton, Eugene Thomas, and Gary Thomas Rowe were taken into custody the next day.
 Wilkins, Eaton, and Thomas each were convicted under the new Civil Rights Act of 1964, receiving 10-year prison sentences.
 Rowe was revealed as an informant for the FBI.